Anonghost720/zipline/README.md

 ### Development

-Here's how to setup Zipline for development
+Here's how to setup ShareHost for development

 #### Nix